yesman-choque/AudioShare/README.md

 ## Final Result

 After setting up your `.sh` scripts successfully, they can be used as you feel comfortable.
 We recommend configuring them to start with the system.
-If execution is incomplete, likely due to "sleep" commands in the bash scripts, you may need to adjust the sleep durations based on your computer's boot speed.
+If execution is incomplete, likely due to `sleep` commands in the **bash scripts**, you may need to adjust the sleep durations based on your computer's boot speed.

 Once the scripts are executed, open Helvum.
 The application should appear as described in this image:

 <img src="images/finalHelvum.png" width="100%"  alt="Illustrative picture">

+If everything is OK, **Congratulations**, you have configured audio sharing on your system!

 ## Conclusion